guptaaka/Procedure-Learning-Instructional-Videos/README.md

 ### Word embeddings and Cosine Similarity

-Cosine similarity is a measure of similarity between two non-zero vectors of an inner product space.
-This metric can be used to measure how similar two sentences are irrespective of their sizes.
-To use this approach, we compute vector embeddings for all key steps in a video using each of the four models, Word2Vec, GloVe, ELMo and Bert.
-Using one model at a time, we compute cosine similarity between the n-dimensional vector of a sentence and the n-dimensional vector of each key step.
-This way, we calculate the cosine similarity for each sentence of every video in a task.

-Table 2: F1 scores from the cosine similarity model

 Task | Word2Vec | Bert | ELMo | GloVe
 ---- | -------- | ---- | ---- | -----
 Assemble Clarinet | 0.18 | 0.048 | 0.2 | 0.068